-Yes, but credit cards that are designed for students are much more likely to accept you than other credit cards, even if you do not have a full time job or regular income.
+Yes, student credit cards are designed for those in enrolled in school or university and are more likely to accept students who generally don't have a full time job or regular income.

 18 years old or older

 Living in the UK

 A UK bank account holder